 - 9. If necessary, during the budget development process, the Council will consider the proposed traffic calming projects presented in the Manager's annual report, and will allocate funds for construction as it deems appropriate. - 10.
-After the Council adopts a budget for the coming fiscal year, the Engineering Department will contact the person(s) listed on each Request form received for traffic calming projects, and will notify them that the requested traffic calming project has or has not been funded for construction. - 11.
-Once project funding is approved by the Council, the Engineering Department will prepare construction plans and specifications and an updated cost estimate. - 12.
-When the final project drawings are complete, the Engineering Department will schedule a neighborhood meeting to discuss the plans, estimated costs, and construction procedures/schedule.
-Each property owner in the service area of the project will be notified when and where the meeting is scheduled. - 13.
-The project will be constructed by Town forces or by private contractor. - 14.
+Once project funding is approved by the Council, the Public Works Department will prepare construction plans and specifications and an updated cost estimate. - 11.
+When the final project drawings are complete, the Public Works Department will schedule a neighborhood meeting to discuss the plans, estimated costs, and construction procedures/schedule.
+Each property owner in the service area of the project will be notified when and where the meeting is scheduled. - 12.
+The project will be constructed by Town forces or by private contractor. - 13.
 Town staff will monitor the performance of completed traffic management projects, and will report to the Council and Transportation Board regarding the operation and effectiveness of the traffic calming measures within 12-18 months following installation.
-This follow-up report could result in Council action to revise or remove a previously approved traffic management measure. - 15.
+This follow-up report could result in Council action to revise or remove a previously approved traffic management measure. - 14.
 Citizen requests for removal of traffic calming devices will be required to go through the same petition process described previously for installation requests.